 Take the singer and poet Leonard Cohen.
 He was amazed that his chronic depression, which no medication had been able to relieve, disappeared when he reached his 70s.

 Power Is Practical Intelligence

 You see as you hit your sixty-something years, your brain level of practical intelligence peaks.
-Dealing with challenging situations in life happen often and those in their sixty-something years deal with them better than those younger than them.
+Dealing with challenging situations in life happens often and those in their sixty-something years deal with them better than those younger than them.
 Logically we would just call this wisdom, which comes with age.
 However, in neuroscience wisdom is the ability to see patterns where others don’t.
-It is when you are able to extract generalised common points from past experiences.
+This is when you are able to extract generalized common points from past experiences.
 Then you can use these to predict what is likely to happen next.
 That sounds pretty intelligent to me.